turingschool/backend-curriculum-site/module4/lessons/intro_to_testing_with_selenium.md

 rake db:setup
 ```

-Additionally, go ahead and add the Selenium gem to your Gemfile:
+Additionally, go ahead and add the Selenium WebDriver gem to your Gemfile:

 ```
 gem 'selenium-webdriver', '~> 2.53.4'